 On Tuesday, the ethics panel said its inquiry into Young involved allegations he received improper gifts and didn’t report them, misused campaign or official resources and that he “made false statements to federal officials.”
 The panel said the committee had gathered evidence in the probe in the 111th and 112th Congresses, as well as “a referral from the Department of Justice” involving “Young’s expenses and travel costs for certain trips” that the committee said were part of its “ongoing review.

 Mike Anderson, Young’s spokesman, said, “Congressman Young has cooperated with the committee and will continue to do so.”

 Rep. Trey Gowdy, R-S.C., and Del.
 Pedro Pierluisi, D-Puerto Rico, will head the Andrews investigative subcommittee.
 Rep. Pat Meethan, R-Penn., and Rep. Michael Capuano, D-Mass., will lead the probe into Young.

 Correction: An earlier version of this post incorrectly identified Rep. Michael Capuano as a Republican.

-This article appears in the March 20, 2013, edition of National Journal Daily.
+This article appears in the March 20, 2013 edition of NJ Daily.